andrewleverette/clojulator/README.md

 This calculator supports basic arithmetic operations (`+`, `-`, `*`, `/` `^`, `%`) and combinations of these operations using parentheses (`(1 + 2) * 3`) to change the order of operations, otherwise the default precedence is used.
 The application also supports history tracking for the last 3 expressions.
 These values can be referenced using (`p1`, `p2`, `p3`) in an expression.

 This project is an artifact of my Clojure learning journey.
-As a learning project, this applicattion is not intended to be a complete, fully functional calculator.
+As a learning project, this application is not intended to be a complete, fully functional calculator.
 It is intended to be used as a tool for me to practice building practical applications in Clojure.
 I would appreciate any constructive feedback.
 If you have any suggestions or feedback, please feel free to open an issue.

 This project is still a work in progress and I will continue to improve it.